-To ensure that enforcement of university standards governing discrimination and sexual misconduct are fair, reasonable, available to all members of the community and in compliance with relevant federal, state, and local laws, these policies will be reviewed annually by the CDO.
-The policy will also be reviewed every three years by the Climate, Equity Inclusion Committee, the Staff Committee on Inclusion and the Policy Review Team.
+To ensure that enforcement of University standards governing discrimination and sexual misconduct are fair, reasonable, available to all members of the community and in compliance with relevant federal, state, and local laws, these policies will be reviewed annually by the One Process/Title IX Coordinator and every three years by the One Process/Title IX Coordinator, the Climate, Equity Inclusion Committee, and the Staff Committee on Inclusion.
 Changes to the policy must be reviewed and approved by the President's Cabinet.